lhw-1/tembusu-tstudiosbot/src/README.md

 - /approve: This allows the administrator to approve any outstanding loan requests.

 - /return: This allows the administrator to indicate a loan request as having been returned.
 Please note that this should be used AFTER the administrator has verified that the equipment has been returned - this is to ensure that the availability for each item on the list is correctly displayed.

+- /add: This allows tha administrator to approve a user to be able to use the equipment loaning features.

 ## Possible Extensions